markforster/Throttlade/docs/esbuild-entrypoints.md

 If you ever need to tweak background behaviour, start in `src/background/` (for ports, lifecycle, and message handlers) and remember the compiled output is what Chrome actually executes.

-## content → `src/content.ts`
+## content → `src/content.entry.ts`

 The content bundle is injected into every page and is responsible for wrapping `fetch` and `XMLHttpRequest`, syncing throttling state, and reporting when requests are delayed.
-The new structure breaks this into a few files under `src/content/`, but the compiled entrypoint remains `src/content.ts`. esbuild outputs `dist/content.js`, which the manifest loads in the first `content_scripts` block:
+The orchestrator lives in `src/content.entry.ts`, which simply wires together the helpers located under `src/content/`. esbuild outputs `dist/content.js`, which the manifest loads in the first `content_scripts` block:

 ```json
 {